 production – Mag.
 Hannah Luegmeyer

-mecca elaborates an implementation concept for a “cross-border powerhouse Neufeld/Leitha” on behalf of the community.
-The idea is to renovate and reuse the former officials house in the city center.
+mecca elaborated an implementation concept for a “cross-border powerhouse Neufeld/Leitha” on behalf of the community.
+The idea was to renovate and reuse the former officials house in the city center.

-Our focus is to find funding possibilities for such a project, as well as to fathom the preconditions for a successful funding application.
+Our focus was to find funding possibilities for such a project, as well as to comprehend the preconditions for a successful funding application.

-mecca prepares the final brochure “Grenz-Raum-Erfahrungen”, highlighting the INTERREG program’s contribution to the recent years development in the border area Austria -Hungary.
+mecca prepared the final brochure “Grenz-Raum-Erfahrungen”, highlighting the INTERREG program’s contribution to the recent years development in the border area Austria -Hungary.

-The brochure is part of a comprehensive communication concept, which publishes the results and chances of the INTERREG program AT-HU.
+The brochure was part of a comprehensive communication concept, which publishes the results and chances of the INTERREG program AT-HU.

 In the EU period 2007 – 2013, a number of cross-border projects was implemented to enhance the health care situation in the border regions AT-SK and AT-CZ.

 Cross-border Cooperation will be carried on in the period 2014-2020. mecca supports the Health and Social Fund of Lower Austria (NÖGUS) in the brand and project development of the initiative “Health without Borders” and in the preparation of three cross-border health projects.